serverless/serverless-event-gateway-plugin/README.md

 	custom:
 	  eventgateway:
-	    subdomain: myspace  // any subdomain you choose
+	    space: myspace  // any name you choose
 	    apiKey: <yourkey>
 	  # To use self-hosted Event Gateway, use the following
 	  #  eventsAPI: http://localhost:4000